A. The following terms have the meanings indicated.

 (10) "Registered seed" means a class of seed that is the progeny of Breeder or Foundation seed and handled to maintain the standards of that class.
 Registered seed may be used for the production of Certified seed.

-(11) "Secretary" means the Secretary of Agriculture or his designee.
+(11) "Secretary" means the Secretary of Agriculture or the Secretary’s designee.

 (12) "Variety" means a subdivision of a kind characterized by growth, plant, fruit, seed, or any other character by which it can be differentiated from any other plant of the same kind.